PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 most Thursdays from 3–3:45 pm ET (12–12:45 pm PT)**.
 We will meet on [Zoom].
 The schedule is published on our [calendar].

-In 2024, we will not hold office hours on June 20, August 1 & 8, and
+In 2024, we will not hold office hours on June 20, August 1 & 8, or
 October 10.

 We will not hold office hours on [federal holidays] in the US, the